evi1haxor/e1ixir/content/posts/EoAS.md

 For others the thought was so ahead of time that they laughed at him.
 Though, early Greek philosophers used to propose their ideas just by thought processing and logic, and not by experiments.
 And that's why it's said for Greek philosophers: __"All thoughts and no action!"__ So most of the time, they had ideas, they had plans, but they just don't want to toil for justifying it through real life experiences.

 Next when the topic caught the heat was during 1800s with Dalton's intelligent findings.
 A few ethos from Dalton's early Modern atomic theory are-

 ‌
 * All matter is composed of extremely small particles called atoms.

-* Atoms of a given element are identical in size, mass, and other properties.
-Atoms of different elements differ in size, mass, and other properties.
+* Atoms of a given element are identical in size, mass, and other properties while atoms of different elements differ in size, mass, and other properties.

 * Atoms cannot be subdivided, created, or destroyed.